 To elope in Arkansas:

 You will need to get a marriage license from the county clerk in any Arkansas county.
 Because it's more convenient, people typically get their license from the county clerk in their county of residence.
 Both parties are required to go together to obtain a marriage license.
-During your elopement, your officiant will sign your marriage license and deliver it to the county clerk's office to be recorded.
-The officiant will then return the marriage license back to the couple and it will be theirs to keep forever!!!
+Right after your elopement, your officiant will fill out and sign your marriage license and give it back to you to deliver to the county clerk's office to be recorded.
+The clerk will then return the marriage license back to the couple and it will be theirs to keep forever!!!
 Rules and regulations change from time to time and in every county.
-To get the most up to date rules and requirements always check with the county clerk.
+To get the most up to date rules and requirements always check with your local county clerk.

 Are your curious about how to elope in Arkansas?